Need some last-minute Twitter tips for holiday Tweets?

 - Show your message visually, to increase engagement

-- Use images or vine videos for lifestyle, fun, quotes and even products
+- Use images or videos for lifestyle, fun, quotes, and even products

 2. Discounts & Coupons

-Holiday shoppers are looking for deals.
-Drive people to your store by offering discounts and couponsto your Twitter Followers.
+Christmas shoppers are looking for deals.
+Drive people to your store by offering discounts and coupons to your Twitter Followers.

 It’s not too late to make a coupon campaign for your business.
 You can make a coupon app in about 5 minutes – and have it live to reach out to your customers for the shopping season.